 Our internal alarm clock is naturally programmed by nature to wake up when the sun starts to shine.
-Unlike modern alarm cocks, our biological alarm clock is designed to wake us up gradually, using natural sunlight – not an alarm sound.
+Unlike modern alarm cocks, our biological alarm clock is designed to wake us up gradually, using natural sunlight.

 Have you ever seen the lamps used for light therapy to treat seasonal affective disorders?
 This type of light therapy tricks your brain into thinking that the sun is shining outside.

-You set your desired wake time, and 20-40 minutes before you are scheduled to wake up, the Philips Wake-Up light sets its light curve into motion.
+20-40 minutes before your scheduled alarm time, the Philips Wake-Up light sets its light curve into motion.
 (You get to choose the time it takes to wake you up – between 20-40 minutes.)